Water supply and sanitation in Taiwan: Kinmen

 In Kinmen, water supply has been scarce over the past decades due to its shallow lakes, lack of rainfall and geographical constraints which makes building reservoirs and dams unfeasible.
 Water from reservoirs is barely enough to meet the demand during dry seasons.
 Therefore, Kinmen often overuse its groundwater for up to 8,000 tonnes per day, causing rising tidal flood and soil salinity.

-In early September 2013 after Kinmen Deputy Commissioner Wu You-qin led a delegation to visit Mainland China, the Chinese Mainland government agreed to supply Kinmen with water from Jinjiang City in Fujian.
+In early September 2013 after Kinmen Deputy Commissioner Wu You-qin led a delegation to visit mainland China, the Chinese mainland government agreed to supply Kinmen with water from Jinjiang City in Fujian.
 An undersea 16.7 km water pipeline will be built to carry water from the Shanmei Reservoir in Jinjiang city to coastal area of Kinmen.
 The pipeline is expected to deliver a maximum amount of 30,000 tonnes of water each day to Kinmen.
 A further 300 meter of water pipe will be constructed to a water treatment plant.

 On 23–24 May 2015, Head of Taiwan Affairs Office Zhang Zhijun visited Kinmen to discuss the water supply plan from Fujian to Kinmen.
 The initial stage is to supply 15,000 m3 of fresh water a day, to be increased to 34,000 m3 a day in the medium-term and to 55,000 m3 in the long-term.
 The water company in Fujian will build a pumping station and pipeline to the coastal town of Bingzhou and the pipeline will be connected to a 17-km underground water pipeline to Tianpu in Kinmen which will cost NT$1.35 billion.

 Water consumption

 The annual per capita water allowance is 4,000 m3 and the current average water consumption per capita in Taiwan is 271 liter per day.
 In 2001, the annual water usage for Taiwan was 18,600 million tons, which was divided into agriculture (12,290 million tons), domestic (3,600 million tons), industry (1,750 million tons) and conservation (9,600 million tons).

 Reservoir water supply, river water diversion and groundwater pumping made up the total water consumption for Taiwanese, which was 21.00 billion tons in total.
 Among them, 3.53 billion tons was used for household consumption (20%), 1.66 billion tons was used for industrial consumption (9%) and 15.81 billion tons was used for agricultural consumption.
+In 2023 drought forced cuts to agricultural water consumption.